ivangfr/springboot-graphql-databases/README.md

 ```
 - The link for eureka-server is http://localhost:8761

-### author-api
+### author-book-api

 - Open a new terminal
-- Inside `/springboot-graphql-databases/author-api` folder run
+- Inside `/springboot-graphql-databases/author-book-api` folder run
 ```
 mvn spring-boot:run
 ```

 #### Rest API

-- The link for author-api `Swagger` is: http://localhost:8081/swagger-ui.html
+- The link for author-book-api `Swagger` is: http://localhost:8081/swagger-ui.html

 #### GraphQL

-- The link for author-api `GraphiQL` is: http://localhost:8081/graphiql
+- The link for author-book-api `GraphiQL` is: http://localhost:8081/graphiql

-### author-client
+### author-book-client

 - Open a new terminal
-- Inside `/springboot-graphql-databases/author-client` folder run
+- Inside `/springboot-graphql-databases/author-book-client` folder run
 ```
 mvn spring-boot:run
 ```
-- The link for author-client website is http://localhost:8082
+- The link for author-book-client website is http://localhost:8082

 ## How to use GraphiQL